Ethan-Lem05/TTC-listen-2/README.md

 This FFT algorithm was then deemed as unnecessary since I made use of an audio embedding model to better capture semantic meaning in my dataset.
 I noticed that my loss while training was not converging as I had hoped.
 So instead I made use of Wav2Vec, an audio embedding AI in Python which was good at converting speech data in noisy environments to vector data I could use with my AI model, and proved to be pretty good at generating data for my specific task.

+Most recently, i have once again modified the arcitecture to make use of VGGish, a convolutional neural network for short audio clip embedding.
+This model, while slighlty less performant, seems to be much faster with marginal losses in terms of accuracy (log-loss).
+Thus, for real-time application, VGGish was the perfect model so i will be moving forward with this model and running a full training process on my entire datasetz